Polymer Bianchi-I with polymer matter: Abstract

 \section{Abstract}

-We analyze the effective dynamics of a polymer quantized homogeneous and anisotropic Bianchi-I universe coupled to a polymer quantized scalar field.
-We use a pressureless dust field as an internal clock, and work with the gravitational Misner variables.
-We find that for a consistent polymer quantization of the anisotropies, the volume variable has to be polymerized first, and that a choice of different polymer scales for the two leads to substantially different dynamics.
-We derive an effective Friedmann equation for this model, and also compute the shear scalar.
-We show that polymer quantizing the scalar field leads to significant differences in the evolution of various cosmological quantities as compared to standard quantization.
-Furthermore, there is asymmetric evolution across the bounce for both the volume variable and the anisotropies.
-The amount of these variations and asymmetry, as well as the location of the quantum bounce, depends on the matter polymer scale.
+{We analyze the effective dynamics of a polymer quantized Bianchi-I universe coupled to a polymer quantized scalar field, with a pressureless dust field acting as an internal clock.
+We show that for a consistent polymer quantization of the anisotropies, the volume variable has to be polymerized first, and that a choice of different polymer scales for the two leads to substantially different dynamics.
+We further derive an effective Friedmann equation for this model, and compute the shear scalar.
+We find that polymer quantizing the scalar field leads to significant differences in the evolution of various cosmological quantities as compared to standard quantization.
+The amount of these variations, as well as the location of the quantum bounce, depends on the matter polymer scale.}